 In short, ShiftLeft will help you identify CVEs and determine if the CVEs are high-priority items.
-With that information in hand, you should be better informed when it comes time for you to mitigate the open-source vulnerability.
+With that information in hand, you should be better informed when it comes time to mitigate the open-source vulnerability.

 We consider a finding to be reachable if an attacker-controlled path connects application inputs to the CVE.
-The concept of reachability is crucial because it tells you if someone can exploit a vulnerability in your application; if not, then you can consider this vulnerability a low priority for mitigation.
+The concept of reachability is crucial because it tells you if someone can exploit a vulnerability in your application; if not, you can consider this vulnerability a low priority for mitigation.

 You can view all OSS findings using the ShiftLeft Dashboard.

 The OSS Vulnerabilities page in the ShiftLeft Dashboard will let you know if you have new findings related to OSS vulnerabilities to review.
 This is helpful for finding new issues that were identified after you scanned the application initially.